-Dr. Verry earned his medical degree from University of Missouri-Columbia, and completed a family medicine residency at Swedish Family Medicine in Littleton, CO.
+Dr. Verry earned his medical degree from the University of Missouri-Columbia and completed a family medicine residency at Swedish Family Medicine in Littleton, CO.
 He also completed a sports medicine fellowship at the University of Oklahoma at Tulsa.
 He holds a certificate of added qualifications in sports medicine.

 During his career, Dr. Verry has cared for athletes in a variety of settings.
 He has served as head team physician for the University of Vermont, as team physician for Saint Louis University and as part of the medical team for the St Louis Ambush.
 He has also provided coverage for numerous semi-professional and NCAA events.

 Our sports medicine doctors, orthopedic surgeons, physical therapists and athletic trainers provide more than just medical care.
 We’ll also coach and cheer you on until you’re ready to get back in the game.

 Getting rid of chronic knee or hip pain can restore an active lifestyle.
 Download our Joint Replacement Guide.